VisualBean/Bickern/README.md

 "default.html",
 "default.htm"

-It will map it to a local "dns" of choice.
+It will map it to a local "dns"-address of choice.
+I.E - mycatsite.dev

 What is really going on is that it maps a proxy from 127.0.0.1:{available port} to a private address in the 127.0.0.0/8 space and then adds an entry in the hostfile for that ip.